Chrissy Teigen Has A Brilliant Gag Gift Idea For Christmas

 If you’re struggling to come up with a gift for that loved (or not-so-loved) one, Chrissy Teigen just made your holiday shopping easier.
 While speaking with Bustle at the Chase pop-up shop in New York City, the model and author said that she loves to buy people quirky cooking tools on Amazon.

 Right now, her favorite gift is a strange roller that turns uncooked eggs into “this egg hot dog thing.”

-The Rollie Hands-Free Nonstick Easy Quick Egg Cooker claims to let you insert ingredients and then wait for the finished product to be slowly extruded out the top in a funky round tube-shape when its ready to eat.
+The Rollie Hands-Free Nonstick Easy Quick Egg Cooker claims to let you insert ingredients — and then wait for the finished product to be slowly extruded out the top in a funky tube-shape when its ready to eat.
 Judging by the hundreds of reviews on Amazon, Teigen isn’t the only fan.

 “I take pride in the silly, dumb things.
 I don’t know, they make me happy at least,” she told Bustle.